madhvesh/reputip-client/README.md

 # reputip-client
-This is my first at ionic, please pardon the parts that have been hardcoded to show a meaningful demo
+This is my first stab at ionic, please pardon the parts that have been hardcoded to show a meaningful demo